PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-07 19:45:43
+Last updated: 2024-04-07 19:46:16
-Random Quote: Never bring a knife to a sword fight.
-Unless it's concealed. - Wednesday Addams
+Random Quote: Ted: "Do you have a cold?"Barney: "I'm fine.
+My nose is just overflowing with awesome and I had to get some of it out." - Barney Stinson